-The Board of Directors or Compensation Committee may alter, generally amend, modify or terminate the 2020 Plan in whole or in part at any time, except that neither the Board of Directors nor the Compensation Committee may, without the approval of the Company's shareholders, increase the number of shares that may be issued or transferred to Participants under the 2020 Plan.
-No modification of an award will, without the prior consent of the Participant, materially impair any rights or obligations under any award already granted.
+The Board of Directors or Compensation Committee may alter, amend, modify, or terminate the 2020 Plan in whole or in part at any time, except that neither the Board of Directors nor the Compensation Committee may, without the approval of the Company's shareholders, increase the number of shares that may be issued or transferred to Participants under the 2020 Plan.
+No modification of an Award will, without the prior consent of the Participant, materially impair any rights or obligations under any Award already granted.
 The Compensation Committee will not modify or replace any outstanding Option or SAR so as to lower the exercise price without approval of the Company's shareholders.
-Furthermore, shareholder approval will be required for any amendment to the extent necessary to comply with applicable law and the regulations, rules or requirements of NASDAQ or any other stock exchange on which the Company's common stock is listed or traded.
-Currently, NASDAQ rules would require shareholder approval for a material revision of the 2020 Plan, which would generally include: (i) any material increase in the number of shares to be issued under the 2020 Plan (other than to reflect a reorganization, stock split, merger, spinoff or similar transaction), (ii) any material increase in benefits to participants, including any material change to (a) permit a repricing (or decrease in exercise price) of outstanding options, (b) reduce the price at which shares or options to purchase shares may be offered, or (c) extend the duration of the 2020 Plan. (iii) any material expansion of the class of participants eligible to participate in the 2020 Plan and (iv) any expansion in the types of options or awards provided under the 2020 Plan.